laravel/docs/eloquent.md

         ['departure' => 'Oakland', 'destination' => 'San Diego', 'price' => 99],
         ['departure' => 'Chicago', 'destination' => 'New York', 'price' => 150]
     ], ['departure', 'destination'], ['price']);

+> {note} All databases require the columns in the second argument `uniqueBy` of the `upsert` method to have a "primary" or "unique" index.

 <a name="deleting-models"></a>
 ## Deleting Models